 - ln case of LSFO / HSFO deliveries, start with LSFO first.

 - LSFO sampling must starts after 5 minutes flush in order to clean the line.

-- Surveyor and C/E has to be present at distribution of samples.
+- Surveyor and C/E have to be present at the distribution of samples.

 - Records seal numbers and write these numbers on “Sample witnessing report”.

-- C/E is the one only who gives permission that barge leaves alongside. ln case of severe discrepancies, C/E must call a ORDERER bunker desk and ask for a P&I assistance with the assistance of the surveyor.
+C/E is the one only who gives permission that barge leaves alongside. ln case of severe discrepancies, C/E must call an ORDERER bunker desk and ask for P&I assistance with the assistance of the surveyor.